push-protocol/Build-with-wallet-tracker/wallet-tracker-chat/README.md

 # Wallet Tracker Chat

-Wallet Tracker Chat provides you with a user-friendly interface to utilize the same features as the Wallet Tracker Channel, with a few additional enhancements.
+Wallet Tracker Chat provides you with a user-friendly interface to utilize the similar features as the Wallet Tracker Channel, with a few additional enhancements.
 Wallet Tracker Chat uses Push Chat as the chatting interface.
 You can read more about Push Chat [here](https://push.org/docs/chat/).

 ## Setting Up the Project Locally